stanford-portal/stanford-portal.github.io/affiliates_and_sponsors.md

-Affiliate Program members may request the additional funding be used to support a particular area of program research identified on the program website, or the program research of a named faculty member, as long as the faculty is identified on the program website as participating in Centaur.
+Affiliate Program members may request the additional funding be used to support a particular area of program research identified on the program website, or the program research of a named faculty member, as long as the faculty is identified on the program website as participating in Portal.

 In either instance, the director of Portal will determine how the additional funding will be used in the program’s research.